Immortality-IMT/Community-DDOS-Against-Scammers/README.md

 # Community-DDOS-Against-Scammers
 Join a community that does distributed denial of service against scam websites.

+Slogan: Watch scammers die!
+Emoji Icon: ☠️  - In the list, when the scammer die the icon changes to skull and crossbones.

 You load a little program on your computer and you join a large community, then you watch spammers and scammers die.

 An ethical community distributed denial of service destroys their operation.